preciofishbone/OmniaDocs/my-workplace/notification-panel/index.rst

 Add Category
 -------------
-If you would like to add a notification, you use Add Category.
-Follow these steps:
+If you would like to add a new category in the notification panel, follow these steps:

 1. Click "Add Category" on the left-hand side.
 2. Add a category title and select an icon from the Font Awesome library.